- What is the procedure for reimbursing treatment costs to the patient?

 If you apply for retroactive reimbursement, you can also choose to receive reimbursement in accordance with the legislation of the country that provided the treatment.
 In this case, Kela will enquire about the amount of the reimbursement from the country in question.
 The reimbursement may be higher or lower than the reimbursement prescribed by Finnish legislation.
 It is possible to provide detailed information on the reimbursement legislation and reimbursement sums of other countries.

 c) If you have been granted prior authorisation (form E 112 or S2) for treatment in another EU or EEC country or Switzerland, you will only need to pay the client fee charged in the country providing the treatment.
-If you have paid the actual costs of the treatment yourself, the costs will be reimbursed retroactively in the same way as with medically necessary treatment (item b).
+If, despite the prior authorisation granted, you need to pay the real expenses of the treatment, Kela will find out how much reimbursement is paid for the treatment in the country giving the treatment and in Finland.
+The higher of the two reimbursements will be paid.
+Expenses will also be reimbursed in a similar fashion in situations where you apply for a prior authorisation after the treatment has been given, and the authorisation is granted.

 a) If you have required treatment in a country other than an EU or EEC country or Switzerland, you can be reimbursed for the treatment costs in accordance with the Health Insurance Act in the same way as if you had used private health care service in Finland.
 You can apply for reimbursement retrospectively from Kela on form SV 128.
 Travel costs will not be reimbursed.